Chief’s Community Council Members

 Alzheimer Society of BC

-Heather Cowie is the Provincial Coordinator for Dementia- Friendly Communities at the Alzheimer Society of B.C.
-Heather has her Masters of Arts degree in Gerontology from Simon Fraser University where she focused her thesis on person- centered care practices for people living with dementia.
+Sana Aziz is the Provincial Coordinator for Dementia- Friendly Communities at the Alzheimer Society of B.C.
+Sana has her Masters of Arts degree in Gerontology from Simon Fraser University where she focused her thesis on person- centered care practices for people living with dementia.
 She has been with the Society since 2017 and held different positions in Programs and Services and is now part of the Advocacy and Education team.
-She has been involved in numerous programs and projects related to the well-being of older adults and is thrilled to be bringing attention to making communities better for people living with dementia, their caregivers, families and friends by leading B.C.’s Dementia-Friendly Communities initiative.
+She has been involved in numerous programs, projects and working groups related to the well-being of older adults in the community and is thrilled to bring attention to make communities more inclusive and supportive for people living with dementia, their caregivers, families and friends by leading B.C.’s Dementia-Friendly Communities initiative.
 Sana also sits on the Dementia- Friendly Canada Initiative working group as the B.C. lead.

 Sherman Chan is the Director of Family and Settlement Services at MOSAIC.
 A registered social worker, Sherman holds a Master of Science in Applied Social Studies Degree from the United Kingdom.
 Sherman takes a leadership role with regard to immigration matters in Canada.
 Currently, he is Executive Member of Canadian Council for Refugees, Member of National Settlement Council, and Co-chair of Corrections Canada Pacific Region Ethnocultural Advisory Committee.
 He has done a number of collaborative studies with research institutions, and he has been involved in social justice advocacy with community groups.
 Sherman is the recipient of the City of Vancouver 2006 Cultural Harmony Award.